awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 1. <a name="copy-logger-definition-version-id"></a>Copy the `LatestVersionArn` of the logger definition from the output\.
 You use this value to add the logger definition version to the group version that you deploy to the core\.

-## Step 5: Get the ARN of Your Core Definition Version<a name="stream-manager-cli-get-core-definition-version-arn"></a>
+## Step 5: Get the ARN of your core definition version<a name="stream-manager-cli-get-core-definition-version-arn"></a>

 Get the ARN of the core definition version to add to your new group version\.
 To deploy a group version, it must reference a core definition version that contains exactly one core\.